ldvhaase/kanban-angular/README.md

 # Kanban-Angular

-A simple kanban board with drag and drop items.
+A simple kanban board with the ability to add, remove, and drag & drop tasks in lists.

 This project was built with [NX](https://nx.dev/) & [Angular v17](https://github.com/angular/angular-cli).